-In June 2013, our founder Du Yufeng made the journey to Yulin for the 2nd year.
+In June 2013, our founder Du Yufeng again made the journey to Yulin.
 This time she went with the intent of helping to rescue some of the dogs as well as protesting as she had done previously in 2012.

 While in Yulin, Du and some of our volunteers took the opportunity to hold a protest in front of the Yulin Government Offices and as usual, dog meat eaters and traders followed their every move, intimidating them and threatening them.